drewkotarski/Bubble-Trouble-2/README.md

 ## Group Responsibilities

 ### Molly McGuire @mollyelizabethmcguire11
-- Drawing objects to the sceen for milestone 1, which includes multiple bubbles, the user, and the hook.
-- Collision detection for milestone 2, which includes popping bubbles with the hook and bubbles hitting the user
-- Bug fixing before the final presentation, as well as helping with the HUD and bubble physics

-### Leonard Lambda @lennylambda
 will work on...
+Drawing objects to the sceen for milestone 1, collision detection for milestone 2, and any bug fixing before the final presentation.

+### Michael Danino @mdanino94
+will work on...
+- Polishing the player controls I already implemented in my exploration, possibly adding multiple sprites for when walking left/right
+- Creating a HUD that will show a menu for enabling/disabling sound, a timer, and level indicator, as well as basic bubble physics
+- Any necessary bug fixing related to this, as well as helping with collision detection/drawing multiple objects when necessary.